AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 Format: find <tutors/students> <field>/ <filter_value> [<field>/ <filter_value> ...]

 Description:
-- <tutor/student> specifies whether to search tutors or students.
+- <tutor/student> specifies whether to search tutors or students.<br>
   This field is optional — omitting it searches all persons.
 - <field>/ must be one of the following prefixes:
   - n/  for name
   - s/  for subject
   - l/  for level
   - p/  for price range
 - <filter_value> is the keyword, number, or range to match for the field.
 - Prefix order does not matter.